Toomaj Salehi

-Toomaj Salehi (توماج صالحی; born 3 December 1990) is an Iranian rapper mainly known for his protest songs concerning Iran's societal issues and the policies of the government of the Islamic Republic of Iran.
-In July 2023, the Iranian Government sentenced Salehi to six years in prison for participating in the 2022 Iran protests.
+Toomaj Salehi (توماج صالحی; born 3 December 1990) is an Iranian rapper and activist mainly known for his protest songs concerning Iran's societal issues and the policies of the government of the Islamic Republic of Iran.
+In July 2023, the Iranian Government sentenced Salehi to six years in prison for participating in the 2021–2022 Iranian protests.
 On 24 April 2024, Salehi was sentenced to death for charges linked to Iran's 2022–23 Woman, Life, Freedom movement.
 The sentence was overturned in June 2024, and he was released from prison on 2 December 2024 having served his prison sentence.

 Early life and education

-Toomaj Salehi was born on 3 December 1990 and raised in Isfahan, Iran, to Bakhtiari Lur parents.
+Salehi was born on 3 December 1990 and raised in Isfahan, Iran, to Bakhtiari Lur parents.
 His mother died from cancer when he was twelve.
 He studied mechanical engineering before joining his father's workshop in the suburb of Ispahan, where he forged metal parts.
 His parents were working-class, but the Bakhtiari people, an ethnic group, have historically been tribal leaders and influential in Persian politics.
 Salehi's father was an activist, and one of thousands of leftists arrested in the 1980s, spending eight years as a political prisoner.
 His mother was also briefly detained.

-Toomaj Salehi was introduced to rap music by his brother, and says he was influenced by Tupac Shakur.
+Salehi was introduced to rap music by his brother, and says he was influenced by Tupac Shakur.
 He started writing his own lyrics when still a teenager.

 Career

 Salehi launched his career at the age of 26.
 At first, studios were not interested in his work as it was too overtly political, but as protests started taking place across Iran, his songs gained traction.
-He became a hip hop musician mainly known for his protest songs concerning Iran's societal issues and the policies of the Iranian Government.
+He became a hip-hop musician mainly known for his protest songs concerning Iran's societal issues and the policies of the Iranian Government.
 He has sold personal items, such as his motorcycle, to produce music, as the "rap-e farsi" genre has to take place secretly, being banned by the government.
 Salehi's targets include political repression, religious pressure, the economy, women's rights, and the corruption of the authorities.
 Rap is illegal in Iran, and others use pseudonyms to avoid detection, but Salehi has always used his real name.
 He was barred from performing live in Iran.

 His 2021 song, "Soorakh Moosh" ("Mouse Hole" or "Rat Hole"), targets the Islamic Republic directly, as well as Western nations and organisations who turn a blind eye to the oppression, naming US-based lobby group National Iranian American Council (NIAC) in the song.

 He openly supported the support for the Woman, Life, Freedom movement and protests, created after the 2022 death-in-custody of Mahsa Jina Amini in 2022.
 He has supporters within Iran and all over the world, including Coldplay and Sting, for speaking out about human rights abuses, injustice and inequality.

-Salehi's day job is working as a labourer at a metalworking factory.
+Salehi's day job is working as a laborer at a metalworking factory.